How Does Health Insurance Works in India? A Complete Guide

 In India, a layman’s knowledge of health insurance is only as good as what they read or see in an advertisement or what they heard from friends and family.
 Those who do have health insurance policies might know better than those who do not have a policy.

-Understanding how health insurance works, is not that difficult.
+Understanding how health insurance works are not that difficult.
 All you need to do is, first get the basics right and then get into the details.
 Let’s dissect the different parts of health insurance to understand it better.

 Different health insurance plans may follow different processes and regulations.
 Typically, this is how health insurance works in India: